top of page

 If you love Scotland and cozy stories about cats, I highly recommend The Ghost Cat by Alex Howard.
 4/5 stars.

-Hauntingly Beautiful: a review of The Familiar
+Hauntingly Beautiful: a Review of The Familiar by Leigh Bardugo

 A hauntingly beautiful historical fantasy novel, that I highly recommend.
 4/5 stars.